 Everyone on our team brings a high level of skill and dedication to their work, but each day brings new challenges, every day something different needs to be fixed and every day, at least one email comes into our mobile inboxes after hours.
 (Most of our employees would report several.)
 The always-on nature of most of our lives means the first thing we do when we wake in the morning is reach for our smartphone, and it’s often the last item we put down before we go to bed.
 Let’s face it: we live in a fast-paced world and things aren’t slowing down.

 With the need to remain competitive, we expect a lot from our teams, but competition for customers isn’t the only competition we face.
 The need to balance both customer satisfaction and team member satisfaction is ever-present.
 If we want to attract the most profitable client opportunities, we must put people in place who will outperform our competition.
 In order to attract and retain high-performing talent, we must be able to fairly (some would say handsomely) compensate our people, provide an attractive benefits package, and assist team members with achieving their professional and personal goals.
+In fact, we’ve introduced a leadership role at Xponent21 focused solely on work experience.
 But with all things, there is a limit.
 Could you expect that if you paid an employee twice as much, they would have the ability to double the revenue or profits attributed to their effort?
 We must give our colleagues sufficient opportunities to recharge.

 Then, there is a fairness issue.
 Instead of increasing the burden on employees as efficiencies are introduced, why wouldn’t we share in the reward of those improvements and allow the technology to reduce the time burden on staff?
 Is it really that unreasonable that we allow our employees to take three days off for themselves and their families instead of two?